Live Chat Now

 What You'll Learn (Outcomes)

-The Master’s in Project Management program from Keller Graduate School of Management covers the following:
+Our Master’s in Project Management program covers the following:

 Model an advanced, integrated and applied understanding of project management as a discipline.

-Apply the skills required to solve complex problems and interpret relevant strategic concepts to realize objectives and develop innovative solutions that minimize risks and optimize impacts.
+Demonstrate the skills required to scope and solve complex problems and develop innovative solutions that minimize risks and optimize impacts for both projects and programs.

 • Sociocultural Factors and Ethics

-Evaluate complex sociocultural factors, ethical issues and social responsiveness to maximize the management of resources, procedures, and processes.
+Evaluate complex sociocultural factors, ethics issues and social responsiveness to maximize the management of resources, procedures and processes.

 Accreditation